 Look, I don’t need to see your trashed-out car, your stained stuff, or your hoarder-like tendencies to know you’re struggling.
 Balance people–some people can take the whole, “Look how real I am” thing too far!
 It almost becomes a contest to see who can be the messiest or dirtiest!

 We may want “show and appearance” for a hot minute but we need “virtue and fruit;” one shocks us and the other sustains us.

-The reason we crave real is because we are real.
+The reason we crave real is that we are real.
 I think part of the lure and trap of social media, especially Instagram, is because we want to see the real amid the curated images.
 So we scroll and scroll looking for that one image we can stop and say, “You too?!”

-And if not that one image, that one curated image with a little blip, a bump, a something in it that makes us go, “Ok, I see some real here.”
+Our incessant scroll is an attempt to find that one image, that one curated image with a little blip, a bump, a something in it that makes us go, “Ok, I see some real here.”